|Dirk Rijneke, Mildred van Leeuwaarden|

 The Hunter’s Son

 Director & Screenwriter: Ricky Rijneke.
-Script Consultant: Matthieu Taponier.
 Cast: tba.
 Cinematograpy: Michal Englert (PL).
 Sound and composer: Andrey Dergachev (RU).
-Co-producers: Balapolis (PL).
+Co-producers: Balapolis (PL), Vintage Pictures (IS), De Wereldvrede (BE), Caviar (BE), Wild at Art (NL).
 Status: pre-production.
-Shooting: 2019.
+Shooting: 2019/2020.
 Sort: feature-length film.
 Duration: 100 min.
-Genre: drama.
-Financers: Netherlands Film Fund, Netherlands Film Production Incentive, Wild at Art, Polish Film Institute.
-Distributor Benelux: Filmfreak.
+Genre: thriller/drama.
+Financers: Netherlands Film Fund, Netherlands Film Production Incentive, Polish Film Institute, Icelandic Film Center, Flemish Audiovisual Fund, Tax Shelter BE.
+Distribution: Filmfreak (NL), Bedazzle (BE), Gutek Film (PL), Sena (IS).

 The Hunter’s Son is the second feature film by multi-award winning director Ricky Rijneke.
 Supported by the Netherlands Film Fund, The Hunter’s Son has been selected for Script&Pitch of the Torino Film Lab, The Toronto Talent Lab from the Toronto International Film Festival and The Sam Spiegel International Filmlab Jerusalem.

 A father and a son face a range of conflicting emotions when the son commits a random act of violence.